usgs/shakemap/_sources/introduction.txt

    original (:ref:`Wald et al., 2005 <wald2005>`) ShakeMap Manual.
 We employ Python document generator `Sphinx <http://sphinx-doc.org/>`_, with the source under `GitHub <http://github.com/>`_ version control.
-   The online version of the manual version is available `here <http://usgs.github.io/shakemap>`_.
+   The online version of the manual is available at http://usgs.github.io/shakemap.

 .. only:: html